kubernetes/community/contributors/design-proposals/disk-accounting.md

 Disk accounting is dependent on the storage driver in docker.
 A common solution that works across all storage drivers isn't available.

-I’m listing a few possible solutions for disk accounting below along with their limitations.
+I'm listing a few possible solutions for disk accounting below along with their limitations.

 We need a plugin model for disk accounting.
 Some storage drivers in docker will require special plugins.